timrobertson0122/CV/README.md

 ## Experience

 **Sportradar** (Mar 2014 - April 2015)
-  *Analyst*
+  -*Analyst*
   - Detailed data analysis and report writing for major international clients such as UEFA

 **Betfair** (Aug 2006 - May 2013)
-  *Numerous team leader roles across operations, risk, trading and integrity*
+  -*Numerous team leader roles across operations, risk, trading and integrity*
-  - Relocated to build a new team from the ground up, successfully managed this team for 3.5 years whilst smashing all previous departmental KPI's for performance and accuracy.
+  - Relocated internationally to build a new team from the ground up, successfully managed this team for 3.5 years whilst smashing all previous departmental KPI's for performance and accuracy.

 ## Other Study
  - Certificate in Information Assurance Awareness